-Television service is available through the Internet provider.
 Everyone is expected to pay the standard monthly fee for public television programming in Germany regardless of whether they own a TV set (€18.36/month).
 However, the fee is assessed once per apartment.
 Whether or not you personally need to pay this television and radio service fee depends on the shape of your dorm unit.
-Students living in an efficiency apartment by yourself (in Händelstraße 18!), you definitely need to pay it.
-It is less obvious for people living in larger units (many rooms on a hallway, for example).
-And for Händel residents who live in actual 5-7-person WGs and IF someone else already pays the fee, then you do not pay the fee in addition but share the cost with your WG mates.
+If you live in an efficiency apartment by yourself, you do need to pay it.
+If you live in a 4-person WG and someone else already pays the fee, then you do not pay the fee in addition but share the cost with your WG mates.
+It is less obvious for people living in larger units (8 rooms on a hallway, for example).
 For details on how to register see www.rundfunkbeitrag.de.
-For more information, see this handy memo from the Studierendenwerk: https://www.swfr.de/fileadmin/bilder/wohnen/wohnheime/Infos_fuer_Studierende_der_Landesrund funkanstalt der GEZ.pdf.
-If you get an invoice regarding the Rundfunkbeitrag, please touch base with Ulli Struve to discuss your situation and always bring the invoice to the AYF office.
+If you get an invoice regarding the Rundfunkbeitrag, please touch base with Ulli Struve to discuss your specific situation and always bring the invoice to the AYF office or send Ulli a scan.